YuYu Hakusho: Live-action series

-On December 16, 2020, a Japanese live-action series adaptation was announced, scheduled to premiere in December 2023.
-It will stream on Netflix worldwide, with Netflix contents acquisition director Kazutaka Sakamoto serving as executive producer and Akira Morii producing the series at Robot.
+On December 16, 2020, a Japanese live-action series adaptation was announced.
+It is streaming on Netflix worldwide, with Netflix contents acquisition director Kazutaka Sakamoto serving as executive producer and Akira Morii producing the series at Robot.
 On July 15, 2022, it was reported that Shō Tsukikawa will serve as the series director, with Tatsurō Mishima handling the script and Ryō Sakaguchi serving as the VFX supervisor.
-The series stars Takumi Kitamura as Yusuke Urameshi, Shuhei Uesugi as Kazuma Kuwabara, Jun Shison as Kurama and Kanata Hongō as Hiei.
+The series stars Takumi Kitamura as Yusuke Urameshi, Shuhei Uesugi as Kazuma Kuwabara, Jun Shison as Kurama, and Kanata Hongō as Hiei.
+It premiered on December 14, 2023.

 Other media

 An encyclopedia titled Official YuYu Hakusho Who's Who Underworld Character Book (幽★遊★白書 公式キャラクターズブック 霊界紳士録, Yū Yū Hakusho Kōshiki Kyarakutāzu Bukku Reikai Shinshiroku) was published by Shueisha on March 4, 2005.
 It contains extensive character profiles, story summaries, and an exclusive interview with Yoshihiro Togashi.
 An art book, YuYu Hakusho Illustrations (幽☆遊☆白書 画集, Yū Yū Hakusho Gashū), was published by Shueisha on April 27, 2005.
 It is composed of pieces of artwork from the series, including illustrations created for the kanzenban edition reprints and an index of print material where each image was first used.
-Shueisha has also released two volumes of a guide book titled YuYu Hakusho Perfect File (幽☆遊☆白書 パーフェクトファイル, Yū Yū Hakusho Pāfekuto Fairu) and books based on both films, each containing screenshots organized in manga-style panels.
+Shueisha has also released a two-volume guidebook to the anime series titled YuYu Hakusho Perfect File (幽☆遊☆白書 パーフェクトファイル, Yū Yū Hakusho Pāfekuto Fairu) and books based on both films, each containing screenshots organized in manga-style panels.
 In Japan, various collectibles such as trading figures, plush dolls, and gashapon toys also exist.
 A collectible card game based on the franchise was released by Movic.
 In North America, the series saw licensing for apparel from ODM, lines of action figures by IF Labs and Jakks Pacific, a Skannerz electronic toy from Radica Games, and an activities book from Scholastic.
 Score Entertainment created the Yu Yu Hakusho Trading Card Game for release in the United States.
-An English guidebook to the series titled Yu Yu Hakusho Uncovered: The Unofficial Guide was published by Cocoro Books on October 12, 2004.
+An English guidebook to the game titled Yu Yu Hakusho Uncovered: The Unofficial Guide was published by Cocoro Books on October 12, 2004.

 A stage play adaptation produced by Office Endless was announced in May 2019.
-The play is written and directed by Chūji Mikasano, a screenwriter for the Tokyo Ghoul anime series.
-The play ran from August 8 to September 22, 2019, in Tokyo, Osaka, Fukuoka, and Aichi.
+Written and directed by Chūji Mikasano, a screenwriter for the Tokyo Ghoul anime series, the play ran from August 8 to September 22, 2019, in Tokyo, Osaka, Fukuoka, and Aichi.

-In September 2019, YuYu Hakusho joined the Universal Fighting System CCG, this marked the second anime license to make it into the system.
+In September 2019, YuYu Hakusho joined the Universal Fighting System collectible card game, this marked the second anime license to make it into the system.